We hear this word--codependent--pretty often. What does it mean, really?

 Balance in our interpersonal relationships means to know ourselves well enough to know how much time we need for ourselves, to recharge our batteries, in order to be healthy and happy.
 On the other hand, we must balance this with helping others, especially our loved ones.
 How important is this?

-To quote John Wooden, the great UCLA basketball coach who is widely known as not only one of the best coaches in the history of sports but also one of the happiest individuals imaginable, “Love is the greatest word in the English language.
+To quote John Wooden, the great UCLA basketball coach who is widely known as having been one of the best coaches in the history of sports and also one of the happiest individuals imaginable, “Love is the greatest word in the English language.
 Balance is the second-greatest word”.

 Keeping healthy balance in our lives is challenging!
 But it is a challenge we must embrace, due to its importance to our health and well-being.
 The following considerations can help: